sketchytech/json-book/README.md

 - handle blockquotes, titles, subtitles, images

 Note: The initial parser is written in PHP for convenience but will be adapted to other languages and scripts (including JavaScript and Objective-C for iOS)

+- iOS parser now in progress - see iOS folder